 - The price will reach $1 000 000 per bitcoin no earlier than 2028 and later than 2037.
 After 2037, the price will never drop below $1 000 000.

 The price corridor splits into two bands, one of which lies at the lower end of the price predictions and is relatively thin.
 The other is much larger and lies at the higher-end predictions.
-Bitcoin’s price spends about equal amounts of time in both bands and implies that large bubbles and busts are likely to exist.
+Bitcoin’s price spends about equal amounts of time in both bands, implying that large bubbles and busts are likely to exist.

 The Hoax Of Venture Capital

-As an industry whose aim is to search for innovation frontiers and scalable models, little has been done to scale itself.
+As an industry whose aim is to search for innovation frontiers and scalable models, little is done to scale itself.
 As a result, despite creating more value and economic impact than any other sector, Venture Capital remains a niche asset class with all its limitations.

 All investors seem to be chasing the same (high-expected-return) deals, while many companies remain un- or under-funded.

 VC’s portfolios frequently are skewed because most build on the power law.
 Of course, they are because that’s the most efficient strategy a VC can follow, given the current state of things.
 But I don’t see how this structure can hope to scale.
-There are only so few deals that can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances to find one.
+Only so few deals can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances to find one.

 Remember that the power-law distributions can result in observations that are surprisingly far from our expectation of “average.”

 That’s the effect of a power-law distribution of returns.
 Those big wins pay for everything else.
 Investors can reliably make money, and society can get a lot of excellent valuable startups if they invest in about 500 companies at the accelerator stage.
-So the return can be good, even if 495 of those companies don’t pay off.
+So the return can be good, even if 495 companies don’t pay off.
 Founders are just meat in this machine.
 1% of the time, they do great.
 90% of the time, they don’t do well.
-Keep in mind that the public markets are skewed the same way, just at a larger scale.
+Keep in mind that the public markets are skewed the same way on a larger scale.